mediaecosystems/public-infrastructure/src/pages/podcasts/11-trebor-scholz.md

 *Ethan Zuckerman:*

 Welcome everybody to Reimagining the Internet.
 We've got a conversation today with Trebor Scholz.
 Trebor is a scholar activist.
 He is a professor at The New School in New York city.
-He's the founding director of the Platform Co-op Consortium and the Research Institute for the cooperative digital economy at The New School.
-He has what must be one of the most busy years off Ether, where he is a fellow at the Open Society Foundation at the Harvard Berkman Klein Center and the Berggruen Institute.
+He's the founding director of the Platform Co-op Consortium and the Research Initiative for the cooperative digital economy at The New School.
+He has what must be one of the most busy years off Ether, where he is a fellow at the Open Society Foundation at the Harvard Berkman Klein Center and the Berggruen Initiative.
 And the reason we're talking with Trebor is that he's someone who has coined the idea of Platform cooperativism, he's been talking about this very important and very helpful idea since 2014.
 And I think it's one of the ideas that we're really going to want to wrestle with as we think about these questions of the future of the internet.
 Trebor, it's so good to have you here.

 *Trebor Scholz:*